Bylaws of The Association of Canadian Jewish Studies / Association d’études juives canadiennes

 Membership in the general assembly is contingent on payment of the appropriate dues for the current membership year.

-5. COMMITTEE OF OFFICERS
+1. COMMITTEE OF OFFICERS

-6. EXECUTIVE COMMITTEE
+1. EXECUTIVE COMMITTEE

-6-7.
+6-b.
 Board of directors

-7. ELECTIONS AND APPOINTMENTS
+1. ELECTIONS AND APPOINTMENTS

 The officers of the association shall be elected annually by members in attendance at the annual meeting.
-Eligible for election are those general assembly members in good standing who have completed at least one year on the board during the most recent three-year period.
-Other members of the executive committee may also be so elected or may be appointed later by the president in consultation with the officers.
-The president and the chairpersons appoint members to the respective committees in consultation with the officers.
+Eligible for election are those general assembly members in good standing.
+Other members of the executive may also be elected or appointed later by the president in consultation with the officers.

 The composition of and the electoral procedures for the board of directors are governed by the addendum to these by-laws.

-8. DUTIES
+1. DUTIES

-9. VACANCIES
+1. VACANCIES

 A vacancy on the executive or board exists when